Saturday, May 25, 2024

 © Stephen E. Jones[1]

-This is the sixth installment of my resumed Shroud of Turin News from June 2022.
+This is my resumed Shroud of Turin News from June 2022.
 I have a lot less time now than I had in 2022, as I am now almost every day writing my book,"Shroud of Turin: Burial Sheet of Jesus!" (see 06Jul17, 03Jun18, 04Apr22, 13Jul22 & 8 Nov 22).
 However, I need to keep up-to-date with Shroud news articles for my book.
 So I will now only post the bare minimum of each important Shroud news article and briefly comment on it.
 Emphases are mine unless otherwise indicated.
-My words are bold to distinguish them from the articles'.
+The articles' words are bold to distinguish them from mine.

 "The three Synoptic Evangelists, Saints Matthew, Mark and Luke, tell us that Joseph of Arimathea wrapped the body of Our Lord in a Sindon (Matt. xxvii.
 59; Mark xv.
 46; Luke xxiii.
 53).
 The Sindon was a large white linen sheet that covered the entire body.
 The Evangelists carefully distinguish between it and the sudarium (napkin), which latter was in shape and size like a handkerchief, and was used for the head.
 In addition, as we know from St. John (xix.
 40), linen cloths (ta othonia) were used, with spices, according to Jewish custom.
 After the resurrection there is no mention of the Sindon as having been found in the tomb.
 St. John tells us that Peter `saw the linen cloths lying, and the napkin that had been about his head, not lying with the linen cloths, but apart, wrapped up into one place' (xx.
 6,7).
 And St. Luke tells us that `Peter rising up, ran to the sepulchre, and stooping down, he saw the linen cloths laid by themselves' (xxiv.
 12)"[BP28, 16].